-In certain cases a design protected product can also be protected in other ways, which means the product can have parallel or partially overlapping protection.
-Copyright arises automatically upon creation without any registration or other formalities.
-It can include utility goods and industrial design provided that these are original creations.
-Sometimes the appearance of a product or a packaging can also be protected by means of trade mark registration.
+In some cases, a design-protected product can also be protected in other ways, which means that the product can receive parallel or partially overlapping protection.
+Copyright arises without any registration or other formality.
+It can cover consumer goods and industrial designs provided they are original.
+Sometimes the appearance of a product or packaging can also be protected by a trademark registration.

-In certain circumstances, marketing law can also offer protection of design and prevent misleading reproductions or reputation parasitism, i.e., parasitic copying of well-known designs.
-There is also another form of protection for unregistered community designs aimed at e.g. fashion wear with a short economic life span.
-However, this only gives protection against copying of the protected design and the protection is limited to only three years.
+Market law can also, under certain conditions, provide protection for designs and prevent misleading imitations or parasitic copying of well-known designs.
+There is also another form of protection for unregistered Community designs intended, for example, for fashion goods with a very short life span.
+However, this only provides protection against copying and the protection is limited to only three years.

 Law firm of choice for knowledge-intensive businesses